-&lt;sup>11 Silwal, A.R. et al, Global estimate of children in monetary poverty: An update, Discussion Paper, World Bank Group, October 2020.
+12 Silwal, A.R. et al, "Global estimate of children in monetary poverty: An update", Discussion Paper, World Bank Group, October 2020.

-&lt;sup>12 UNICEF and International Labour Office, Towards universal social protection for children: Achieving SDG 1.3, ILO-UNICEF Joint Report on Social Protection for Children, 2019.
+13 UNICEF and ILO, "Towards universal social protection for children: Achieving SDG 1.3", ILO-UNICEF Joint Report on Social Protection for Children, 2019.

-- 75. UNICEF will continue to support Governments to routinely monitor child poverty, address its critical drivers, and reflect explicit commitments to reduce it in policies, legislation, budget allocations and socioeconomic and sectoral strategies, including in humanitarian crises and fragile contexts.
-To mobilize financing for child poverty reduction, UNICEF will advocate to protect social spending; enhance governments' capacities to use domestic resources efficiently, effectively and equitably; leverage private sector resources, and work with partners at the global, regional and country levels to identify new and innovative financing options towards sustainable, child-sensitive and inclusive national fiscal responses.
-The organization will enhance the capacity of local governance structures to effectively plan, budget and deliver child-sensitive social services, tailoring approaches to different contexts, including urban areas and informal settlements, and enhancing structures to engage children, adolescents, parents and caregivers, and communities to participate and help to shape pathways out of poverty and exclusion. - 76.
-UNICEF work with all levels of Government will include leveraging digital technologies and partnerships, promoting family-friendly policies, and strengthening links with key sectors to deliver a comprehensive set of social protection interventions, including child grants, school feeding, childcare and health insurance. - 77.
+- 79. UNICEF work with all levels of Government will include leveraging digital technologies and partnerships, promoting family-friendly policies, and strengthening links with key sectors to deliver a comprehensive set of social protection interventions, including child grants, school feeding, childcare and health insurance. - 80.
 In humanitarian crises and fragile contexts, UNICEF will fulfil its commitments in accordance with the Core Commitments for Children in Humanitarian Action to provide social protection, including humanitarian cash transfers, to marginalized, poor and excluded children, parents and caregivers, while supporting Governments to strengthen shock-responsive social protection systems.
 Where such systems do not exist, the organization will continue to deliver effective cash-based support in ways that help to build them.
 Where the reach of central authorities is limited or non-existent, UNICEF will engage with local governance structures to enhance social protection interventions.